Val-d’Or allegations throw Quebec into a crisis

 “For something that’s going on in his province and his jurisdiction – to not have a stronger position than that?” she exclaimed.
 “I’m wondering to what degree he felt like he was caught with his pants down.
 Edith [Cloutier] wrote letters back in May to the Minister of Public Security, and she also wrote to [Aboriginal Affairs Minister] Geoffrey Kelley.
 It should have been at their level.”

 Minister Kelley responded, “Over the summer people from my office spoke with Edith Cloutier on several occasions.
 Obviously I made sure that my colleague, the Minister of Public Security, got a copy of the letter.
 But [Aboriginal Affairs] doesn’t have a power to investigate.
-There are very serious allegations in the letter, but between that and what we saw on telDSC_0788evision… there was a wide gap, and I was quite shocked.”
+There are very serious allegations in the letter, but between that and what we saw on television… there was a wide gap, and I was quite shocked.”

 NDP MP Romeo Saganash also wants to see the provincial government call a public inquiry.